Pyrometer: History

 A pyrometer from 1852.
 Heating the metal bar (a) presses against a lever (b), which moves a pointer (c) along a scale that serves as a measuring index. (e) is an immovable prop which holds the bar in place.
 A spring on (c) pushes against (b), causing the index to fall back once the bar cools.

-The term "pyrometer" was coined in the 1730s by Pieter van Musschenbroek, better known as the inventor of the Leyden jar.
+The term pyrometer was coined in the 1730s by Pieter van Musschenbroek, better known as the inventor of the Leyden jar.
 His device, of which no surviving specimens are known, may be now called a dilatometer because it measured the dilation of a metal rod.

 The earliest example of a pyrometer thought to be in existence is the Hindley Pyrometer held by the London Science Museum, dating from 1752, produced for the Royal collection.
 The pyrometer was a well known enough instrument that it was described in some detail by the mathematician Euler in 1760.

 Around 1782 potter Josiah Wedgwood invented a different type of pyrometer (or rather a pyrometric device) to measure the temperature in his kilns, which first compared the color of clay fired at known temperatures, but was eventually upgraded to measuring the shrinkage of pieces of clay, which depended on kiln temperature (see Wedgwood scale for details).
 Later examples used the expansion of a metal bar.

-In the 1860s–1870s brothers William and Werner Siemens developed a platinum resistance thermometer, initially to measure temperature in undersea cables, but then adapted for measuring temperatures in metallurgy up to 1000 °C, hence deserving a name of a pyrometer.
+In the 1860s–1870s brothers William and Werner Siemens developed a platinum resistance thermometer, initially to measure temperature in undersea cables, but then adapted for measuring temperatures in metallurgy up to 1000 °C, hence deserving a name of pyrometer.

 Around 1890 Henry Louis Le Chatelier developed the thermoelectric pyrometer.